Transfer from the MSc to the PhD

 - Ability to generate a research question and to propose an experimental plan

-- Ability to use research methodologies and interpret results (generated during the first year of studies)
+- Ability to use research methodologies and to interpret results (generated during the first year of studies)

 - Ability to communicate science both written and orally